 A top prizewinner in the Moray, Scottish International Piano Academy and International Emmanuel Durlet competitions, Toni’s festival appearances include Banff, Heifetz, Mainly Mozart, La Jolla, and the St. Lawrence String Quartet Seminar at Stanford University.

-Toni received her DMA from the Eastman School of Music, receiving the School’s highest honours in performance: the 2012 Max Landow Scholarship, awarded annually by the faculty to a doctoral pianist for distinction in performance and the Baskin Scholarship Award for outstanding doctoral degree recital.
-Toni was also the youngest ever Scottish pianist to receive a Bachelor of Music in Piano Performance with First Class Honours from the Royal Conservatoire, aged just twenty.
+Toni received her Doctorate from the Eastman School of Music, receiving the School’s highest honours in performance: the 2012 Max Landow Scholarship, awarded annually by the faculty to a doctoral pianist for distinction in performance and the Baskin Scholarship Award for outstanding doctoral degree recital.

 Appointed Professor of Piano and Pedagogy at San Diego State University School of Music and Dance in 2016, Toni now teaches Classical Performance and Pedagogy on the faculty of the Music Department at the University of Liverpool, where she also directs Chamber Music.